maiconm/FCC-Technical-Documentation-Page/README.md

 freeCodeCamp(🔥) project
 ----
-## Responsive Web Design Projects - Build a Survey Form
+## Responsive Web Design Projects - Build a Technical Documentation Page

 * **User Story #1:** I can see a `main` element with a corresponding `id="main-doc"`, which contains the page's main content (technical documentation).
 * **User Story #2:** Within the `#main-docelement`, I can see several `section` elements, each with a class of `main-section`.
 There should be a minimum of 5.